Sunday, March 31, 2013

 It would seem that most of Revelation is written in code.

-An example of that would be: Beasts with multiple heads; all of which represent empires, kingdoms and rulers, but you are not given the rules to break the code directly.
+An example would be beasts with multiple heads, all of which represent empires, kingdoms, and rulers, but you are not given the rules to break the code directly.

-If I only looked at verse 10 in the KJV it comes across as a riddle and takes a very different meaning from many other translations.
+If I only looked at Revelation 13:10, in the KJV, it would come across as a riddle and take a very different meaning from many other translations.
 The question is, which one is right?

 He that leads into captivity shall go into captivity: he that kills with the sword must be killed with the sword.
 Here is the patience and the faith of the saints.